-&lt;sup>1 SOPAC has invested heavily in the development of XML schemata, stylesheets and utilities to be used in the exchange of GPS or Geodesy-related information.
+1 SOPAC has invested heavily in the development of XML schemata, stylesheets and utilities to be used in the exchange of GPS or Geodesy-related information.
 XML is a powerful, and popular, platform-independent means of describing and exchanging information, though it is obviously not the only choice in this scenario.
 For more information about SOPAC's XML-oriented projects please visit http://sopac.ucsd.edu/projects/xml.

-overall.
+Below, we briefly outline possible solutions, in both scenarios, serving the best interest of the IGS overall.
 It is worth stating that a mixture of methods is desirable given the variety of users and contexts with which GPS data can be used.